kryosette/.github/profile/README.md

 > There will be features (and already are) that have never existed or have never been implemented in this way.

-not a single p2p and not a single centralized server
+not a single p2p and not a single centralized server (via buffers and etc)